CyBear-Jinni/CBJ_Smart-Device_Resources/devices_resources/nanopi_duo2/README.md

-# Setting Up NanoPi Duo2 With CyBear Jinni
+# Setting Up NanoPi Duo 2 With CyBear Jinni

 1. Install the image to sd card.

-2. Insert the sd card to the NanoPi Duo2 device and connect it to the computer with USB to TTL Serial Cable/Console Cable.
+2. Insert the sd card to the NanoPi Duo 2 device and connect it to the computer with USB to TTL Serial Cable/Console Cable.

 3. Open the terminal and connect to it with the following command: